-The fourth column of Table IV-D displays the computed Semantic Reconstruction Effectiveness for each model.
+The fourth column of Table V-D displays the computed Semantic Reconstruction Effectiveness for each model.
 The results validate our metric approach and the effectiveness of the meta-prompting technique, as GPT-4 Semantic Compression emerges as the highest-performing model under this metric by a considerable margin.
 In contrast, the two lossless compression models exhibit the worst performance since they are optimized for the exact opposite use case, which minimizes the data size at the expense of discarding semantically rich information from the input text.
+Interestingly, traditional lossless methods demonstrate average performance under this metric.

 These findings again highlight the potential of LLMs such as GPT-4 in semantic compression applications where exact text representation is not a priority.
 For example, in a scenario where an LLM generates a tailored sales pitch using a context document, maintaining the precise wording or structure of the context document is not crucial, as long as the core semantic selling points are retained.
+With Semantic Compression, the input prompt size can be reduced by nearly 80%, yielding functionally equivalent output while substantially increasing the information density that can be fed to the model and simultaneously reducing operating costs.

+Moreover, the ability to exchange compressed-but semantically rich-information can open up new possibilities in the development of AI systems with modular architectures, e.g., where specialized LLMs can communicate with each other to form more powerful and adaptable problem-solving systems.
+This design can potentially yield AI systems that can tackle a broader range of challenges, as well as allow more efficient transfer learning between models.
 To summarize, we demonstrate the value of our novel metric, Semantic Reconstruction Effectiveness, in assessing the performance of compression algorithms with respect to captured semantic context between input and output text.
 The superior performance of GPT-4 Semantic Compression in this regard, as well as the potential applications of semantic compression in various use cases, underscores the versatility and adaptability of LLMs for tasks where preserving meaning is more important than exact text reconstruction.